4.5 Immunization of Children with Cancer

 While the varicella vaccine is relatively contraindicated in cancer patients, their siblings and susceptible household members should be vaccinated.
 In this regard, there is a small risk of transmission of vaccine virus from siblings to the cancer patient.
 However, the disease that is associated with vaccine virus tends to be mild, while the risk associated with natural varicella virus is more significant.

-Cancer patients without a history of varicella or two confirmed doses of varicella vaccine should receive post-exposure prophylaxis with varicella zoster immune globulin (VariZIG) or acyclovir (if the VariZIG window is missed) 7, 29.
-Please refer to the POGO guideline on varicella exposure and use of VariZIG.
+Cancer patients without a history of varicella AND without two confirmed doses of varicella vaccine should receive post-exposure prophylaxis with Varicella-Zoster Immune Globulin (VariZIG) or acyclovir (if the VariZIG window is missed).7, 29 Please see Section 4.4 Treatment of Varicella-Zoster Infections for guidance on varicella exposure and use of VariZIG.

-Health care workers who care for immuncompromised patients need to ensure that their immunizations are up to date.
+Healthcare workers who care for immunocompromised patients need to ensure that their immunizations are up to date.
 In this context, while all recommended vaccines are important, special attention to varicella, influenza, pertussis and hepatitis B vaccines is required.

 Ontario’s Publicly Funded Immunization Schedules